-We were appointed Statutory Auditors of Laurent Perrier by the General Shareholders' Meeting of July 5, 2011 for KPMG S.A. and July 11, 1996 for PricewaterhouseCoopers Audit.
+We were appointed Statutory Auditors of Laurent-Perrier by the General Shareholders' Meeting of 5 July 2011 for KPMG S.A. and 11 July 1996 for PricewaterhouseCoopers Audit.

-KPMG Audit was in the ninth year of its uninterrupted term and PricewaterhouseCoopers Audit in the 24th year, including 21 years since the company's shares were admitted to trading on a regulated market.
+As at 31 March 2021, KPMG S.A. was in the 10th year of its uninterrupted engagement and PricewaterhouseCoopers Audit was in the 25th year, including 22 years since the company's shares were admitted to trading on a regulated market.